KuZa91/CryptoAnalysis_of_a_Vigenere_cipher/README.md

 ## Introduction ##

-We try to decypher a message that we knew was encrypted using the Vigenere cypher
+In this [notebook](https://github.com/KuZa91/CryptoAnalysis_of_a_Vigenere_cypher/blob/main/VigenereCypherCryptoanalysis.ipynb), we are gonna decypher a message that we know was encrypted by using a Vigenere cypher.
+The message that are going to consider is as follows :
+_"TUIRDSFOGKYLBVLOORXXRVDPL
+  SHRSBPOCBTTLQPGAOMHMSVONM
+  HDHDNTRTCXRYCJLNHGHTBRIIM
+  HHQWBNHGTIERDAXBHWCZIQGEB
+  RHRQRTKSGXVRZJMIRBXGBXQWT
+  RHGIUELXXGGDIIAOUWIBEVAPR
+  DHQXWEWCTQTHBSFAUHXTLOOLN
+  NWWAMHHOHBAQUPFEVGRAEGIAX
+  DICGLESHTFBHFGXMRJXGGPOGM
+  IDZATWZCJEDESPLIJBPEAGWEE
+  OPOILALREXOSZTPOXZSMANSXM
+  TRATTNWVPMWKOIAASDTGEGPTY
+  OUSRHUORHMAUHJIAJOXGIQOHM
+  AWSRHUQQXEMHSIBNJCCPEGBTL
+  DDMBKLLRTYEQRTWBHWYBNJGJL
+  ERTBBLLHPKYICGVEWCRKAFYSH
+  WQCCMHHGINDHBIFOYSBXNWHWX
+  CUIHAIQUDYTKSRHUQHTKRHJDE"
+The analysis, will first focus on finding the lenght of the key, which is probably the most important